SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 - 12–16: 5 damage; slide 3
 - 17+: 8 damage; slide 5

 **Effect:** When you force move the target, you can move into squares they leave.
-The target takes the damage from any free strikes you provoke with this movement.
+The target takes the damage from any [[Free Strike|free strikes]] you provoke with this movement.

 ###### STAB ME SO I CAN PULL MYSELF CLOSER TO YOU (3 RAGE)